n8n-io/n8n-docs/docs/integrations/builtin/credentials/linkedin.md

 	* Provide a LinkedIn Company Page for **LinkedIn Page**.
 Refer to [Associate an App with a LinkedIn Page](https://www.linkedin.com/help/linkedin/answer/a548360){:target=_blank .external-link} for more guidance.
 2. Enable APIs for your app.
 You need to enable **Share on LinkedIn** and **Sign In with LinkedIn**.

+!!! note "Posting from organization accounts"
+	To post as an organization, you need to put your app through LinkedIn's [Community Management App Review](https://learn.microsoft.com/en-us/linkedin/marketing/community-management-app-review){:target=_blank .external-link} process.